Our Mission & Philosophy

 Both the spirit and letter of the transfer called for Stonehill College to continue as a Catholic institution of higher learning.

 As a Catholic College, Stonehill is committed to the mutually enriching discourse between intellectual inquiry and the life of faith.
 As a College in the Holy Cross tradition, Stonehill seeks to help students develop their abilities and discover the deepest longings in their lives.
 It seeks to cultivate concern for the dignity of every person and care for the victims of every prejudice.
 In fulfillment of its motto, Lux et Spes (Latin for “Light and Hope”), the College fosters the competence to see and the courage to act.
 (Cf. Constitutions of the Congregation of Holy Cross, Nos.
 14-17).

 In this tradition, Stonehill is particularly concerned to foster a quality of life on campus that forges strong bonds of community and a tradition of service that contributes to a more just and compassionate society.
 In 1989, a Statement of Principles was approved by both the College and the Congregation of Holy Cross to ensure the preservation of Stonehill’s Catholic heritage and to commit the Congregation to an active presence in both academic and pastoral positions at the College.

-Stonehill conducted its first commencement exercises in 1952, and in 2013 the College graduated its 24,000th alumnus.
-The College’s vision for the future is encapsulated in its strategic plan for 2016-2020.
+Stonehill conducted its first commencement exercises in 1952.
+The College’s vision for the future is encapsulated in its strategic plan for 2021-2025.
 Stonehill seeks to provide a quality higher education that equips alumni for thoughtful reflection throughout their lives, for useful careers, and for citizenship, service and leadership in the Church and in the world.